 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-The housing work has been done by the Nunavut Housing Corporation in recent years, I think we would all agree in Nunavut that we haven't really gone anywhere and we've seen fewer and fewer public housing units being built.
-The board of the Nunavut Housing Corporation and myself have agreed that we need to change the course of this.
+The housing work has been done by the Nunavut

+Housing Corporation in recent years.
+I think we would all agree in Nunavut that we haven't really gone anywhere and we have seen fewer and fewer public housing units being built.
+The board of the Nunavut Housing Corporation and I have agreed that we need to change the course of this.
 We need to change our government.
 We need to change this issue.

 We are hoping to see an increase.
 We have a number of options to consider.
-We know at the moment, the fund we put aside towards housing, and we put them out to tender, whether the units will be a 30-plex or not, we're not going anywhere with that process and we are creating more obstacles.

-But, we are looking at options.
+We know at the moment the fund we put aside towards housing and we put them out to tender.
+Whether the units will be a 30-plex or not, we're not going anywhere with that process and we are creating more obstacles, but we are looking at options.
 We are meeting with our staff as well as experts in the field.
 We want to look at how we can maximize the funds that we have available.

-And in terms of the contractors, do we have to continue to go out for tender every year, or can we possibly work with a construction company for a number of years, and look at how many units they might be able to build with a multi-year arrangement?
-At the moment, the focus is also looking at...
-5-plex perhaps increase the number to multi-plex buildings.
+In terms of the contractors, do we have to continue to go out for tender every year or can we possibly work with a construction company for a number of years and look at how many units they might be able to build with a multi-year arrangement?
+At the moment the focus is also looking at perhaps increasing the number with multi-plex buildings.

-I have stated here, more than once, we are committed to doing this during the summer before fall.
+I have stated here more than once that we are committed to doing this during the summer and before fall.
 We will be identifying goals.
 I think 1,000 can be built by government.
-Business community, homeowners, working together I think this is very much achievable.
+With the business community and homeowners working together, I think this is very much achievable.
 Thank you, Mr. Speaker.